Wildlander-mod/wildlander-mod.github.io/1-SupportPages/KnownIssues.md

----
+***
 layout: default
 title: Known Issues
 nav_order: 4
 has_children: false
 parent: Support
 description: Known Issues and Fixes
----
+***

 This document will contain all of the known game play related issues.
 It excludes any graphical issues, EG Clipping textures.
 This document is updated as issues are verified/reproduced by staff or reported by multiple people.
-If you would like to see the entire list to date, you can use this [Spreadsheet](https://docs.google.com/spreadsheets/d/1nKzS_b-aPHgSQHRT42IZQC7uSx3tXFFA73f5THh1ypU/edit#gid=1619905529)
+If you would like to see the entire list to date, you can use this [Spreadsheet](https://docs.google.com/spreadsheets/d/1nKzS_b*aPHgSQHRT42IZQC7uSx3tXFFA73f5THh1ypU/edit#gid=1619905529)

----
+***

 # Navigation Structure
 {: .no_toc }

 ## Table of contents
-{: .no_toc .text-delta }
+{: .no_toc .text*delta }

 1. TOC
 {:toc}

----
+***

 # When will these be fixed?

-Depending on the severity - some maybe hot-fixed immediately, other will wait til next major release.
+Depending on the severity * some maybe hot*fixed immediately, other will wait til next major release.

----
+***
 # Getting asked to restart for the economy on a new game.
-DiD players - please read.
+DiD players * please read.

 This *isn't* a bug with the list.
 Skyrim does not handle you playing one character, returning to the menu and starting a second.
 This is because Skyrim doesn't unload all of the previous games scripts and can cause severe issues with your new playthrough (hotkeys not working, broken economy, merchants with no gold, or even your character leveling up when they shouldn't be).